 At CMS the natural environment is an extension of the classroom and complements the philosophy that children who spend time outside develop a sense of place within the environment.
 Work in the outdoors can be an extension of classroom work in botany, zoology, science, art, mathematics, geometry, and music.
 It is also be the work of caring for our environment; raking leaves, shoveling snow, preparing garden beds for planting, turning the compost, or simply breathing the fresh air.

 Approximately 3.5 miles north of Main Campus, on Ritchie Highway, is our Upper Campus.
-The Upper Campus is a 3.5 acre working farm, which includes a school house, wood shop, chicken coop, apiary, and vegetable garden.
+The Upper Campus is a 3.5 acre working farm, which includes a school house, wood shop, chicken coop, art studio, and a small green house.
 The school house includes a small lecture space, equipped with a smart board, two classrooms, a study hall, and a kitchen.

 Maria Montessori envisioned the original project-based learning for adolescents – the success of this land-based farm program is a testament to her vision.